How to Convert XML to CSV: A Complete Guide to Parsing and Transforming Data

 - Choose repeating elements carefully.
 The converter flattens based on repeating sibling elements.
 If your XML has multiple nesting levels, you may need to extract the relevant section first.

 - Match the delimiter to your target.
-If your CSV will be opened in a European locale where commas are decimal separators, use semicolons as your delimiter.
+If your CSV will be opened in a European locale where commas are decimal separators, use semicolons instead.

-- Check for special characters.
+- Watch for special characters.
 Values with commas, quotes, or newlines need proper quoting.
-The wtools.com tool handles this automatically, but verify the output if you're importing into a strict system.
+The wtools.com tool handles this automatically, but it's worth verifying the output if you're importing into a strict system.

 FAQ